pkprashantkr/JavaScript-tutorial/README.md

 # JavaScript-tutorial
-A repo for learning JS with easy programs including notes in commments
+A repo for learning JS